mohdsanadzakirizvi/Shabdakosh/README.md

 DISCLAIMER : The art works(the background image and button images) are not designed by me or owned by me,
              they are from an open source project.

+LICENSE: This project is licensed under terms of MIT(http://opensource.org/licenses/MIT) license.